tradecloud/tradecloud-docs-connectors/webhook-connector/setting-up-the-webhook.md

 You can filter new/changed shipment lines and documents based on the `lastChangedAt` fields.
 {% endhint %}

-You must also implement the GET shipment OpenAPI specification to fetch the actual order:
+You must also implement the GET shipment OpenAPI specification to fetch the actual shipment:

 {% hint style="info" %}
 [GET shipment OpenAPI specification](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment/specs.yaml#/shipment/getShipmentByIdRoute)